JuanParker1/vuenex/src/plugin/README.md

 ### API

 All directives are enabled by default when used via `VueNex` plugin.

-The additional configuration allows you to disable a specific directives if necessary.
+If you don't need specific directives, you can simple disabled them via additional configuration:

 ```js
 // main.js